Susana465/camkii_thesis/40-results.md

 A positively charged residue, likely involved in electrostatic interactions or hydrogen bonding with CaMKII residues.

 Substituting arginine with glutamine (neutral, polar) removes the charge and disrupts those interactions.
-In biological systems, this has been examined using GluN2B mutants that disrupt the CaMKII-binding motif, or CaMKII mutants that selectively impair binding without affecting kinase activity.
+In biological systems, this has been examined using GluN2B MTs that disrupt the CaMKII-binding motif, or CaMKII MTs that selectively impair binding without affecting kinase activity.
 Both in vitro studies and in vivo models have demonstrated that disrupting this interaction impairs LTP maintenance and learning-related plasticity.
 The computational model isolates this mechanism by setting CaMKII–NMDAR binding reactions to zero, allowing for a focused analysis of how this interaction contributes to model behaviour.

 # STATSSSS